Skip to main content

 1. Set your display resolution or browser window to 1280 px wide.

-By default, Windows will use the High Contrast Black theme, with white text, yellow links, green disabled text, and light blue selections on a black background.
+2. On a Windows computer, press left Alt + left Shift + PrtSc (Print Screen).
+If prompted to turn on High Contrast, click Yes.
+By default, Windows will activate a theme with a black background, white text, and blue or yellow links.
 (If High Contrast does not activate, check Windows Control Panel, Ease of Access Center, Make the computer easier to see, and confirm "Turn on or off High Contrast…" is checked.)

-3. In your web browser, open the Settings menu, and set Zoom to 200% (or press Ctrl + Plus five or six times, until it shows 200%).
+3. In your web browser, open the Settings menu (Alt + F), and set Zoom to 200%.

 • Regular-sized text with a contrast ratio less than 4.5:1.
 (WCAG 1.4.3)